prof-rossetti/my-first-python-app/README.md

-# My First Python App
+# Rock-Paper-Scissors Starter App (Python)

-An introductory Python application (an unfinished game of rock-paper-scissors) for instructional purposes.
+An introductory Python application (a starter game of rock-paper-scissors), for instructional purposes.

 ## Prerequisites